-This policy was produced in consultation with the entire school community, including pupils, parents, school staff and governors.
 This document is freely available via the Hallam Fields Junior School website and copies can be provided upon request.

 The policy will be reviewed on an annual basis.

 Responsibilities regarding the PSHE curriculum are outlined below:

 Governing body

 - Development and implementation of PSHE/RSHE policy - Ensure parents are consulted about the PSHE/RSHE policy - Ensure all staff comply with policy - Link governor to monitor RSE/PSHE - Monitoring, review and evaluation of this policy